makepad/makepad/README.md

 All code in this repository EXCEPT the files in studio/src/design_editor are licensed as MIT/Apache2.

 This means the code editing part of Makepad Studio is licensed MIT/Apache2, and the visual designtooling is not.
-For our commercial offering we are building a visual designer extension.
+For our commercial offering we are building a visual designer, we hope the value this creates is worth paying for.

-During the alpha/beta phase of the product development we keep the files for the visaul designer inside the OSS repository, however after product launch we will distribute these in a different manner.
+During the alpha/beta phase of the product development we keep the files for the visual designer inside the OSS repository, however after product launch we will distribute these in a different manner.

 For the first build of our editor / UI you can look at the following URL in your browser,